tshepang/blog-movies/content/movies/Horrible Bosses (2011).rst

-There is no shortage hilarious moments, though none is as great as the pregnancy one; Jamie Foxx does a nice bit performance; the character of Kevin Spacey is rather overdone.
+There is no shortage of hilarious moments, though none is as great as the pregnancy one; Jamie Foxx does a nice bit performance; the character of Kevin Spacey is rather overdone.